gcanti/fp-ts/docs/modules/Record.ts.md

 ## lookup

-Lookup the value for a key in a record
+Lookup the value for a key in a `Record`.

 **Signature**